vospader13/web-sprint-challenge-adding-data-persistence/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables.

-You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.

 We would need an intermediary table that holds foreign keys that reference the primary key on the related tables.

 ## Instructions